Rajneesh100/OuthGuard/readme.txt

+OAuth 2.0 and OpenID Connect have been widely used as a Single Sign-On Service, as they ease the authentication process for users and the relying party(RP).
+According to studies, many real-world systems that are based on these protocols are vulnerable to attack.
+This is because these RPs often implement these protocols incorrectly in practice.
+OAuthGuard is a tool that helps secure Google OAuth 2.0 and OpenID Connect services.
+It works even if RPs do not implement these protocols correctly, protecting users' privacy and security.
+From a sample study of 137 sites, 69 were found to suffer at least one serious security vulnerability.
+OAuthGuard, protected users on 56 out of these 69 sites while the remaining 13 warned users about the insecure implementation.
-OAuthGuard can be used to detect common vulnerabilities in Google sign in,

-and protect user security and privacy when using Google sign in.
+OAuthGuard can be used to detect common vulnerabilities in Google sign in, protect user security and privacy when using Google sign in.

-How to install OAuthGuard on Chrome.

-1. download latest Chrome web browser.
+Installation on Google Chrome:
+1. Clone the Repo.
-2. use Chrome open chrome://extensions/
+2. Open Chrome Extensions.
-3. check the "Developer mode" box.
+3. Check "Developer mode" option.
-4. click the Load unpacked extension
+4. Click on "Load Unpacked Extension".
-5. select the extension directory. e.g. /somepathto/OAuthGuard/, click select button of the popup window.
+5. Select the Repo directory.
-6. enjoy OAuthGuard, you will find a small red icon on the right top corner of Chrome, click the icon to explore OAuthGuard
+6. Enjoy OAuthGuard.

+You can authenticate yourself on various Google OAuth-SSO, and OAuthGuard will keep you protected.